the-turing-way/the-turing-way/book/website/project-design/sdp/pd-sdp-sensitive-files.md

 # Keeping sensitive files secure

 You will often have files that you do not want Git to add to your repository (or even show as being [untracked](https://howtogit.archive.pieterdedecker.be/concepts/types-of-changes.html)).
-These are typically files that are automatically generated (e.g. `.log` files); however, they may also be files that contain sensitive information.
+These are typically files that are automatically generated (for example `.log` files); however, they may also be files that contain sensitive information.
 In such cases, you can use [`.gitignore`](http://git-scm.com/docs/gitignore).

 ## `.gitignore`